FlineDev/AnyMenu/README.md

 ## Usage

-Please have a look at the UsageExamples.playground for a complete list of features provided.
+Please have a look at the **Demo project** for a complete example on how to use this framework.
-Open the Playground from within the `.xcworkspace` in order for it to work.

 ---
 #### Features Overview